Senate removes death panel provision that wasn't there

 Senate committee scraps healthcare provision that gave rise to 'death panel' claims -- latimes.com:

-Reporting from Washington - A Senate panel has decided to scrap the part of its healthcare bill that in recent days has given rise to fears of government "death panels," with one lawmaker suggesting the proposal was just too confusing.
+Reporting from Washington - A Senate panel has decided to scrap the part of its healthcare bill that in recent days has given rise to fears of government "death panels," with one lawmaker suggesting the proposal was just too confusing."Voluntary" as in at every decision point every medical person who sees you reminds you that you have the death option.

 The Senate Finance Committee is taking the idea of advance care planning consultations with doctors off the table as it works to craft its version of healthcare legislation, a Democratic committee aide said Thursday.